 Safe supply means a regulated and uncontaminated supply of drugs, ensuring people who use drugs do not have to rely on an often toxic and deadly street supply.
 Though BC introduced a “safe supply” policy at the end of March as an emergency response to COVID-19, the fact that access to safer drugs remains so limited highlights the disconnect between formal state policy and the actual lives of people who use drugs.
 Contrary to the expressed needs of drug users, this likely temporary measure doesn’t extend beyond prescription non-injectable drugs, and the results have been predictably disastrous.
 Organizers and advocates say that rapid, sweeping changes to the policy are needed to stop the infiltration of toxic supply and halt the recent spike in overdose deaths.

 People who use drugs are at the forefront of this continuous battle against both toxic supply and the war on drug users more broadly.
+They are also struggling to hire defense lawyers for drug charges in Boston, if they are convicted with drug abuse.
 As host Garth Mullins and the Crackdown team emphasize, we must listen to and learn from instances of resistance and solidarity.
 This includes examples from the Lower Mainland where people who use drugs stood up when life-saving Overdose Prevention Sites (OPS), like the one at Anita Place Tent City in Maple Ridge, were forcibly shut down by the state.
 These stories, channelling both anger and hope, take direct aim at the one-sided, doom-and-gloom narratives of drug users often spun by the mainstream press.

 What’s largely lacking in mainstream accounts, however, is a willingness to go further and deeper in apportioning this blame.
 Responsibility for the crisis is not confined to a handful of greedy pharmaceutical corporations, but a much broader system that prioritizes profit over human well-being.
 As author Donna Murch argues: “popular exposés have frequently centered on unethical practices by individual doctors and “pill mills,” rather than excavating how Purdue and other companies built a commercial infrastructure that revolutionized narcotics sale at enormous social cost.”
 We need a wider, more historically far-reaching narrative.
 What are the structural conditions that allowed overdose rates to increase so dramatically over the past decade?
 What are the roles of capitalism and colonialism as they continue and mutate in all of this?